 - You must receive a full-time Cal Grant B or C payment.
 Students Choosing to take a Leave of Absence for their Cal Grant will not be eligible to receive payment for the SSCG

-- To receive $649 in the fall or winter/spring semester, you must be enrolled in 12-14.99 units per semester
+- To receive up to $649 in the fall or winter/spring semester, you must be enrolled in 12-14.99 units per semester

-- To receive $2,000 in the fall or winter/spring semester, you must be enrolled in 15+ units per semester
+- To receive up to $2,000 in the fall or winter/spring semester, you must be enrolled in 15+ units per semester

 - If you are on Financial Aid Contract, only units from the courses listed on your contract will count toward your eligibility